 - Colors include: Light, dark, and buff

 - Hardiness: Tolerant of cold winter weather, but feet should be inspected daily for accumulation of snow clumps; should be given some shelter from summer heat

 - Egg-laying capacity: Two to three light brown eggs per week for standards; one to two creamy white eggs per week for bantams

-According to Meyer Hatchery, Cochins are one of the fluffiest breeds, and their thick layers of feathers and down make them appear larger than they really are.
+According to Meyer Hatchery, Cochins are one of the fluffiest friendly chicken breeds, and their thick layers of feathers and down make them appear larger than they really are.
 These single-comb chickens also have feathers on their feet, so clean and check them every week to make sure they don't develop sores or exceptionally scaly skin that might indicate a mite infestation.

 Bantams of this breed might also make good, sometimes-indoor pets with constant supervision.

 - Temperament: Docile and friendly; enjoy being held

 - Size: Comes in standard size (8 to 11 pounds) and bantam (28 to 32 ounces)

 - Colors/patterns include: Solid colors, laced, mottled, partridge, and more